saurtron/bar-unitbaker/README.md

 Bakes unitcontent differences between `baked_defs.orig` and `baked_defs`, into BAR.ssd/units.

+Just changes the necessary lines, in a clean way.

 #### How to use

 1. Put this scripts inside your `data/` folder.